Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

 We start by formally defining the concepts of bipartite and non-bipartite arrangements in \cref{sec:bip_and_nonbip_arrangements:definitions}.
-In \cref{sec:bip_and_nonbip_arrangements:maximal_bip} we move on to proving that maximal bipartite arrangements of $n$-vertex trees can be constructed in time and space $\bigO{n}$; in \cref{sec:bip_and_nonbip_arrangements:major_conjectures}, we formally present three conjectures concerning the proportion of trees that are maximizable by a bipartite arrangement over all $n$-vertex trees, as $n$ tends to infinity.
-In \cref{sec:bip_and_nonbip_arrangements:maximal_nonbip} we devise an algorithm to construct a special case of maximal non-bipartite arrangements which will be useful in further sections.
-Finally, in \cref{sec:bip_and_nonbip_arrangements:relationship} we do an empirical study of the distance (in cost) between a maximal bipartite arrangement and a maximum arrangement (when these two do not coincide).
+In \cref{sec:bip_and_nonbip_arrangements:maximal_bip}, we prove that maximal bipartite arrangements of $n$-vertex trees can be constructed in time and space $\bigO{n}$.
+In \cref{sec:bip_and_nonbip_arrangements:maximal_bip:relationship} we study the approximation factor of {\tt bipartite MaxLA} to {\tt MaxLA}.
+Finally, in \cref{sec:bip_and_nonbip_arrangements:maximal_nonbip}, we devise an algorithm to construct a special case of maximal non-bipartite arrangements which will be useful in further sections.